By: Susan Dugdale | Last modified: 05-04-2021

 However, there are a number of ways she could strengthen her speech and add real benefits for her audience.

 For example: she could bring along fliers from local training institutions providing courses especially geared for women setting up business on their own or she could provide a list of business women in the community willing to mentor and advise women in start-ups.
-A reading list would be helpful, as would an on-line resource list.
+A reading list would be helpful, as would a resource list.

 All of these ideas need researching before presenting.